Triston Casas Player Props: Red Sox vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.02 team ERA that ranks 11th among all MLB pitching staffs.
+- The Giants' 4.01 team ERA ranks 11th among all MLB pitching staffs.

-- The Giants give up the third-fewest home runs in baseball (108 total, one per game).
+- The Giants surrender the third-fewest home runs in baseball (109 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.